 C-AG-2 Coastal Agricultural Production Zone (C-APZ).
-Apply the Coastal Agricultural Production Zone (C-APZ) to preserve privately owned agricultural lands that are suitable for land-intensive or land-extensive agricultural productivity, that contain soils classified as Prime Farmland, Farmland of Statewide Importance, Farmland of Local Importance, or Grazing Land capable of supporting production agriculture, or that are currently zoned C-APZ.
-Ensure that the principal use of these lands is agricultural, and that any development shall be accessory and incidental to, in support of, and-compatible with, or and-necessary agricultural production.
+Apply the Coastal Agricultural Production Zone (C-APZ) to preserve agricultural lands that are suitable for land-intensive or land-extensive agricultural productivity, that contain soils classified as Prime Farmland, Farmland of Statewide Importance, Farmland of Local Importance, or Grazing Land capable of supporting production agriculture, or that are currently zoned C-APZ.
+Ensure that the principal use of these lands is agricultural, and that any development shall be accessory and incidental to, in support of, compatible with, or necessary for agricultural production.

-A. In the C-APZ zone, the principal permitted use shall be agriculture, limited to the following as follows: 1, ++) Agricultural Production:
+A. In the C-APZ zone, the principal permitted use shall be agriculture, limited to the following:

+1. Agricultural Production:

 - a.
-1. Uses of land for the breeding, raising, pasturing, and grazing of livestock; - b.
-2. The production of food and fiber; - c.
-3. The breeding and raising of bees, fish, poultry, and other fowl;
+Uses of land for the breeding, raising, pasturing, and grazing of livestock; - b.
+The production of food and fiber; - c.
+The breeding and raising of bees, fish, poultry, and other fowl; - d.
+The planting, raising, harvesting and producing of agriculture, aquaculture, mariculture, horticulture, viticulture, vermiculture, forestry crops, and plant nurseries.;